From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

 So far the model is standard.
 Our point of departure is to partition

 where $\bar x_{jt}$ is a vector of conventional observed product attributes, such as product size, and $e_j$ is an $r$-vector of product attributes, such as visual design or user friendliness, that are difficult to capture using standard numeric data.
-Accordingly, we treat $e = (e_j')_{j=1}^J$ as known to the consumer but latent to the researcher.
-What is available to the researcher are proxies $\tilde e = (\tilde e_j')_{j=1}^J$ for the true underlying $e$.
+Accordingly, we treat $e = (e_j')_{j=1}^J$ as known to the consumer but not observed in the data.
+Instead, the practitioner observes proxies $\tilde e = (\tilde e_j')_{j=1}^J$ for the true underlying $e$.
 Note that $e$ does not vary across markets, consistent with the fact that difficult-to-quantify characteristics such as visual design or user friendliness are often fixed product characteristics.

-In the leading case we study, the econometrician observes unstructured data $U_j$ and computes a low-dimensional representation $\tilde e_j$ of $U_j$, often referred to as an embedding, via ML methods.
-In this scenario, the embeddings $\tilde e_j$ act as proxies for the true latent $e_j$.
-To maximize generality, we stay agnostic on the form that $U_j$ takes.
-It could be text (product descriptions and reviews), images, audio/video components, or a combination thereof \citep{compiani2025demand,han2025copyright}, or consumer preferences inferred from surveys \citep{Magnolfi_et_al_2022}.
-Similarly, we are agnostic on the ML method used to compute $\tilde e_j$.